reacters-workspace/frontend/README.md

 - For Deployment, we used: Render and Netlify.
 - Live URL(Demo): https://lnkd.in/dZ_CiT9Z
 - GitHub: https://lnkd.in/dcrj2D9N
-- Notes: We created the project in one week, please wait a second for the API to respond .
+- Notes: We created the project in one week, please wait a second for the API to respond.

-### our team that workd on this project :
+### Our team that worked on this project :
 - Hasan Tommalieh
 - Anas Nemrawi
-- Murad Dabbous,
+- Murad Dabbous
-- Rama Al-momani
+- Rama Al-Momani
 - Tasneem Hassasneh

 # Getting Started with Create React App